-You’ve seen them mentioned in blog posts.
-You can probably recite them—acquisition, activation, retention, referral, and revenue—and you might even remember where they come from—thank you Dave McClure.
+If you work at a growing SaaS company, you probably think you have a pretty good understanding of the startup “pirate” metrics.
+You can probably recite them—acquisition, activation, retention, referral, and revenue—and you might even remember where they come from (thank you Dave McClure).

 We Built a Model to Compare the Pirate Metrics